jwar61/CNN-model-stars-and-galaxy-classification-image/README.md

 This repository contains one of the solutions aimed at developing effective deep learning models for the classification of star and galaxy images.

-**Objective:** Develop an optimized CNN model to classify stars and galaxy images with maximum efficiency and accuracy.
+**Objective:** Developed and optimized a CNN model to classify stars and galaxy images with maximum efficiency and accuracy.

 ### File Details in this Repository: